SteveHodge/assistantdm/readme.txt

     ...
 TODO Need to look at names/description of targets, it's ugly in some cases, particularly with selectors ("attacks[id=1]")
 * implement cross-class skills flag somehow, at least for straight class characters

-/* Proposed architecture:
- * A Statistic is a value that can be modified by bonuses and penalties and can also be overridden.
-Statistics can have
- * sub-Statistics which include all the parent's modifiers but can also be targeted separately.
-E.g. there will be a
- * hierarchy of Attacks -> Melee Attack -> specific melee attack form.
- * A Property is a value that can be overridden but is not a valid target for bonuses and penalties.
- * Both Statistic and Property provide change notification.
- * Creature is a collection of Statistics and Properties and acts as the root of the hierarchy.
-Creature also maintains
- * other data such as feats, special abilities/qualities, xp (Characters subclass).
- *
- * There is a distinction between selected core feats, selected class bonus feats, and automatic class bonus feats - each
- * will need to be tracked.
-In addition there are cases where creatures are treated as having a feat in some circumstances
- * (e.g. ranger combat styles).
-Perhaps it would be best to have a list of "features" that can be tested for.
-Features
- * would include some feats, racial abilities, class abilities, etc. The "Two-Weapon Fighting" feature could be provided
- * by the "Two-Weapon Fighting" feat but it could also alternately be provided by a ranger's Combat Style class feature or
- * even perhaps as a racial feature.
- */

-/* TODO current priorities:
- *
  * Skill parsing for monsters
  * Make HitDiceProperty into Statistic (rename to HitDice) so that bonus hps from feats and race (constructs) can be added as a modifier
  * Saving throw modifiers in monster stats blocks